Table of contents of the article:

 We, for example, with our company website managedserver.it are not satisfied with being "one among many", but we claim to excel knowing how important it is to pass the Google speed assessment.
 We work hard to pass tests on both desktop and mobile devices.
 To achieve this result we spare no expense.

-Obviously, struggling in this perspective from a technical point of view helps us to position ourselves at the top of Google's SERP for strategic and very competitive keywords, which allow us to be found and conclude the sale of our services.
-For example, we are within the top three positions for the keyword “Dedicated Servers”:
+Obviously, working hard on this technical front helps us rank high on Google's SERPs for strategic and highly competitive keywords, which helps us get found and close sales for our services.
+For example, we're in the top three for the keyword "Dedicated Servers":

 Considering that we receive on average at least 500 clicks per month for that keyword, it means that every month we generate a traffic value for that keyword of at least 2500 euros, which we would have had to pay to Google to be seen in the sponsored ones, if we had not been positioned organically with the SEO work we have done.